alphagov/accessibility-personas/source/ron/index.html.md

 ## Training tasks

-Do the following tasks first on the page with issues and then on the page with fixes.
+Do the following tasks logged in as Ron first on the page with issues and then on the page with fixes.

 1. Find out how many Cabinet ministers there are
 2. Go to the second page (see pagination at the bottom)